ganesh121103/FarmLink/README.md

-# KisanBazar
+# FarmLink

-**KisanBazar** is a full-stack web application developed during a hackathon to bridge the gap between farmers and consumers.
+**FarmLink** is a full-stack web application developed during a hackathon to bridge the gap between farmers and consumers.
 It enables farmers to showcase their produce, connect with buyers, and build trust — all in one platform.

 🚀 **Winner of the Full Stack Web Development Hackathon** at the University of South Asia — built by Team Terminator 🏆